bor0/gidti/manuscript/chapter4.md

 [^ch4n3]: In general, Idris combines a lot of functionalities from mainstream languages (Java, C, C++), and some functionalities from proof assistants, which further blurs the limit between these two kinds of software.

-[^ch4n4]: A Turing machine is an abstract mathematical machine that allows computation.
-Roughly, it consists of an initial state, and a transition function for manipulating this state.
-For any computer algorithm, a Turing machine can express that algorithm's logic.
-This is what makes a machine Turing complete.
+[^ch4n4]: A Turing machine can express any algorithm.
+Any formal system that can simulate a Turing machine is called Turing complete.
+Since a Turing machine can express any algorithm, so does any Turing complete system.
+This property is used to show equivalence of formal systems in terms of the algorithms they can express.
 (Untyped) Lambda calculus is Turing complete.

 [^ch4n5]: Collections in general are considered to be subcollections of some large universal collection, also called the universe.
 Depending on the context, the definition of this universe will vary.